-This action can show long text. if you need to show a large text then the action Show Message/Play Sound Sound S
+This action can show long text. if you need to show a large text then the action Show Message/Play Sound is not suitable for this.
+Use the action Show Text

 Title

 Input dialog title.
 The action put this into the caption of dialog window